DomDamico/Raspberry-Pi/README.md

 # Raspberry-Pi
-Just a repository where i will be putting all of the code needed for a raspberry pi project.
-Including code on any external device (like a webserver)
+Just a repository where i will be putting all of the code needed for a raspberry pi project... if i ever get around to it